pheebcodes/personal-site/content/blog/posts/2023-05-28-blocking-hacker-news.md

-once your code is deployed, you can check if your code is working using curl. open your terminal and run `curl [your site url] -LH "Referer: news.ycombinator.com"`. if all is good, your friendly message should be printed in your terminal. you should double check that requests without a Referer are still able to access your site as normal. you can do that by running `curl [your site url] -L`.
+once your code is deployed, you can check if your code is working using curl. open your terminal and run `curl [your site url] -LH "Referer: news.ycombinator.com"`. if all is good, your chosen _friendly_ message should be printed in your terminal. you should double check that requests without a Referer are still able to access your site as normal. you can do that by running `curl [your site url] -L`.

 and like, that's it, man. you can now rest easy at night knowing your site or blog is protected by the ghost of john mcafee. if you _aren't_ on netlify and